krimanisha/HELLO_WORLD/README.md

 2. Clone the Repository on your system using the command - `git clone [url of the forked repository]`
 3. Create a new branch using the command - `git branch [branch-name]`
 4. Move to the new branch by using this command - `git checkout [new branch-name]`
-5. Add a card with the image of your Pokémon, A small description and mention your Github Profile name in the Button.
+5. Add a card with the image of your programme, Language Name and mention your Github Profile name in the Button.
 6. Once you've made your changes make sure you pull changes in master just in case - `git checkout master` -> `git pull`
 7. Then again checkout to your new branch and pull from master branch - `git checkout [new branch name]` -> `git pull`
 8. Add your content using the command - `git add -A`